A Comprehensive Guide to Lean Supply Chain Management

 Industry: Fashion Retail

-Overview: H&M embraces lean principles to maintain a fast and responsive supply chain in the fashion industry.
+Overview: H&M embraces lean principles to maintain a fast and responsive Supply Chain Agility in the fashion industry.
 The company focuses on reducing lead times, minimizing excess inventory, and adopting sustainable practices.
 By staying agile and responsive, H&M can quickly adapt to evolving fashion trends and consumer demands.

 These examples demonstrate that supply management strategies are not limited to a specific industry but can be successfully applied across diverse sectors.